 - Remove Food: Because skunks are nocturnal scavengers, they spend their nights looking for food sources.
 Store trash and pet food in a secure container, secure chicken coops, and fence off your garden to prevent providing an attractive food source to skunks.

-Skunks are likely to spray when they are cornered or threatened – and the lingering smell from the skunk can last for days.
+Skunks are likely to spray when they are cornered or threatened and the lingering smell from the skunk can last for days.
 Dogs are the most common recipient of a skunk’s spray, but they won’t hesitate to spray a human that gets in their way either.
 Before a skunk uses its spray, it will give several warning signs that should allow you to get out of its path.
-The skunk will stomp its feet, begin shuffling away, and arch its back – if you see these signs, it means the skunk is preparing to release its infamous spray.
+The skunk will stomp its feet, begin shuffling away, and arch its back if you see these signs, which means the skunk is preparing to release its infamous spray.

 You’ve probably heard all sorts of folk remedies for dealing with the odor (like bathing in tomato juice), but there is a proven and simple method.
 If you or a pet gets sprayed, you can create a mixture of hydrogen peroxide, baking soda, and liquid dish soap that will remove most of the odor.
 Here’s the recipe:

 Mix the ingredients and use it as a shampoo or body wash as quickly as possible.
 Let the mixture soak for around five minutes and then rinse with clean water.

 Call First Choice Wildlife Services